-- ▶ Slow zones should be employed in areas of high user volume and complex user patterns, such as at bridge abutments and crossings, through public plazas and park spaces, or in dense downtown settings. - ► The typical 20 km/h speed limit does not apply in a slow zone.
-All users must adjust their speed to respect that of the slowest, most vulnerable user. - A reduced 10 km/h speed limit may be posted where appropriate.
+- ► Slow zones should be employed in areas of high user volume and pedestrian traffic; such as at bridge abutments and crossings, through public plazas and park spaces, or in dense downtown settings. - ▶ All users must adjust their speed to respect that of the slowest, most vulnerable user.